cct-datascience/rangeland-restore/README.md

 `initial_models/` contains exploratory Bayesian models for biomass and count data

 `models/` contains 4 subfolders for each data type.
-In most cases, multiple model forms were explored.
-Here, only the final JAGS model file is reported.
+In most cases, multiple model forms were explored; only the final JAGS model file is listed below.
   - `biomass/` contains 1 model:
     - `all/`
       - `BRTE_biomass.R` runs the JAGS model